kelvonlys/Moving-Average-Breakout/README.md

 # Moving-Average-Breakout
-This strategy applies 5-days, 10-days and 20-days simple moving averages in order to buy stocks when it breaks above the moving averages with a bullish candlestick pattern in a daily resolution.
+This strategy applies 5-days, 10-days and 20-days simple moving averages in order to buy stocks when it breaks above the moving averages with a bullish candlestick pattern in daily resolution.

 # Objective
-The objective of this project is to test if the moving average breakout strategy can be proved to be effective.
+The objective of this project is to test if this moving average breakout strategy can be proved to be effective and consistent.

 # Signal Generation